HenrikRoos/imdb-markup-syntax/README.md

 ## 1.0

 First stable release, tested from English WordPress (3.3, 3.3.1, 3.3.2, 3.3.3, 3.4, 3.4.1, 3.4.2, 3.5, 3.5.1), Svenska WordPress 3.5.1, Español WordPress 3.5.1 and ئۇيغۇرچە WordPress 3.5.1.
 Error messages in English and Swedish is supported.

+# Easy to contribute and make changes
+If you want to be involved in developing this plug along, you are welcome to attend.
+The code is struktuerad, well commented and have very high test coverage, so it is easy to contribute and make changes.
+Of course you get a license for [PhpStorm 7](http://www.jetbrains.com/phpstorm/)!